bcoin-org/bmocha/README.md

                              (default: 2000)
     --timeouts               enables timeouts (default: true)
-    -u, --ui <name>          specify user-interface (bdd) (default: bdd) -V, --version            output the version number
+    -u, --ui <name>          specify user-interface (bdd) (default: bdd) --valgrind               run tests with valgrind enabled
+    --valgrind-log           run tests with valgrind enabled (write to log file) -V, --version            output the version number
     -w, --watch              watch files in the current working directory (default: false)
+    --watch-files <file>     list of paths or globs to watch when --watch is set --watch-ignore <file>    list of paths or globs to exclude from watching.
+                             (default: node_modules and .git)
     --why                    display why node continues to run after the suite has ended (similar to why-is-node-running)
     -z, --console            use console in browser (default: false)